 For the blog, I was trying the latest version of Movable Type 4.
 Remember Movable Type?

 Back in the day I used Movable Type to run ./Janella.com.
-Everything was running nice and smooth, but then Six Apart felt like charging for there product.
+Everything was running nice and smooth, but then Six Apart felt like charging for their product.
 I could still use it without paying, but it simply seemed wrong.
-In May of 2004, I switched to a free solution which was Wordpress.
-Wordpress has powered the site for the last three years.
-I heard there was a new open source version of Movable Type out there and decided to give it a try.
+In May of 2004, I switched to a free solution which was WordPress .
+WordPress has powered the site for the last three years.
+I heard there was a new open-source version of Movable Type out there and decided to give it a try.